The Principal Dev – Masterclass for Tech Leads

 Since UniGetUI is open source and safe to use, whitelist the app in the settings of your antivirus/browser.

-Microsoft has implemented a few checks for the software available on Winget to mitigate the risks of downloading malware.
+Some package managers and repositories implement checks to mitigate the risks of downloading malware.
 Even so, it's recommended that you only download software from trusted publishers.

 Join libs.tech